Wakulla County Master Gardener Volunteer

 - Do I have enough time to attend the training and to complete my volunteer work?

-HOW ARE MASTER GARDENERS TRAINED?
+HOW ARE MASTER GARDENER VOLUNTEERS TRAINED?

 Les Harrison, County Extension Director, coordinates the training program and does the majority of the teaching.
 The course begins in January each year and runs for 15 weeks.
-Regional University Extension specialists, Master Gardeners and other horticulture experts help teach classes.
+Regional University Extension specialists, Master Gardener Volunteers and other horticulture experts help teach classes.
 During the training sessions, these experts will use lectures and hands-on activities to expose participants to the many different aspects of horticulture.

 WHAT ARE THE TRAINING TOPICS?